-As discussed above, sponsorship can also take the form of a barter transaction in which the club agrees to provide the sponsor with advertising and promotional services in exchange for goods or services.
+Sponsorships can also take the form of a barter transaction in which the club agrees to provide the sponsor with advertising and promotional services in exchange for goods or services.
 A sponsor could, for example, provide the club with the use of a motor vehicle for a specified period of time in return for advertising or promotional services to be supplied by the club.
-Since the consideration received by each party to the agreement is not in money, the open market value of each supply must be determined.
-The open market value is the consideration in money (including VAT) that the supply of those goods or services would generally obtain if supplied in similar circumstances on the relevant date in South Africa if the supply were freely offered and made between persons who are not "connected persons" as defined.
-On the basis of the decision in the South Atlantic Jazz Festival (Pty) Ltd v C: SARS case, it may be accepted that the open market value of the goods and services provided in exchange under a barter transaction, "in the absence of any contrary indication", is that agreed by the parties and the value of the goods or services supplied in exchange are of equal value.
+Since the consideration received by each party to the agreement is not in money, the open market value of each supply must be determined.22 The open market value is the consideration in money (including VAT) that the supply of those goods or services would generally obtain if supplied in similar circumstances on the relevant date in South Africa if the supply were freely offered and made between persons who are not "connected persons" as defined.23 On the basis of the decision in the South Atlantic Jazz Festival (Pty) Ltd v C: SARS case,24 it may be accepted that the open market value of the goods and services provided in exchange under a barter transaction, "in the absence of any contrary indication", is that agreed by the parties and the value of the goods or services supplied in exchange are of equal value.

 In such a barter transaction, the sponsor (the motor dealer in the example above) must declare output tax on the open market value of the advertising or promotional services received from the club, since this constitutes the consideration received by the sponsor for the supply of the right of use of the motor vehicle to the club.
-Similarly, if the club that is granted the right of use of the sponsored motor vehicle is a vendor for VAT purposes, output tax must be declared on the open market value of the right of use of the motor vehicle, being the consideration for the taxable supply of the advertising or promotional service supplied by the club to the motor dealer.
+Similarly, if the club that is granted the right of use of the sponsored motor vehicle is a vendor for VAT purposes, output tax must be declared on the open market value of the right of use of the motor vehicle, being the consideration for the taxable supply of the advertising or promotional services supplied by the club to the motor dealer.
 Generally, the determination of the open market value for each of the supplies in this kind of barter transaction should be of equal value, as long as the parties are trading at arm's length.
 The factors that determine the open market value of any goods or services received as consideration for a taxable supply will depend on the nature of the supply and the facts in each case.
-For example, a fair method of determining the open market value to be used by each party in the example above may be to adopt the average rental (including VAT) which would be charged to the public by a motor vehicle rental enterprise operating under normal business conditions in South Africa for the specific type of motor vehicle.
+For example, a fair method of determining the open market value to be used by each party in the example above may be to adopt the average rental (including VAT) which